9-whiterose-9/aw-project/micro-frontends/supermarket-search.md

 - Provides a vertical service layer specifically for searching and accessing information about supermarkets and meat products.

 ### Suggestions of improvement
-- Integrate Google location API to allow user to select a supermarket location by putting a pin on a map.
+- Integrate Google location API where the user is allowed to open a map and select a supermarket location by putting a pin in it.

-- Add search filters by area, or by a specific type of meat (which may not happen to be available at all supermarkets).
+- Add search filters by area, or by a specific type of meat (which may not happen to be available at all supermarkets) which makes it an interesting feature to add.

-- Add location based recommendations.
+- Add location based recommendations since right now the location is static, only showing supermarkets from a certain area.